184.108.40.206 Human Rights Enabling Judicial Discretion

-There is a deep disagreement in Britain about the validity of human rights legislation.
-It has been suggested that it gives too much power to the judiciary – as Melanie Phillips argued:
+There is a deep disagreement in Britain about the validity of human rights legislation: it has been suggested that it gives too much power to the judiciary.
+Melanie Phillips (who is not related to the Lord Phillips quoted above) inveighed against judicial interpretation of human rights law in her article What planet ARE judges living on?:

 “human rights law has given the judges a weapon to undermine democracy, by setting up themselves rather than politicians as the people who should decide how the country should be ruled”.